firmwaremodules/iotfirmware/README.md

 Demonstrates a robust and secure over-the-air firmware application update.
 The firmware update binary is securely pulled from this very repository.

 ### Cloud and Sensor Platforms ###
+Firmware applications that interact with an IoT cloud provider.
 * Xively with Seeed Studio Grove  */xively/grove/*
+* Losant with Seeed Studio Grove */losant/grove/*

 ## Loading Firmware